Moving From ‘No borders’ to Broaderland for the Borderless

 I touch on vulnerability here as a necessary feature of resistance building, not only because it enforces the value of community and interdependence, but also because vulnerability can help show up power.
 It’s only when we interrogate how we are made vulnerable by our environments, we can then begin to trace how power operates in that space, the types of power that capitalism, colonialism and patriarchy tries to invisiblize are made visible.
 Judith Butler teaches us ‘that vulnerability, understood as a deliberate exposure to power, is part of the very meaning of political resistance as an embodied enactment’.
 (4)

-Idealistic as it sounds, these concepts of grounding ourselves radically in our own historical and present specificities, of being in some way or another, borderland, is not new.
-It’s a concept familiar and present across many non-Eurocentric cultures and spiritualties such as Islam, Toaism and indigenous communities and understood as a way of living.
-It is seen as process of earnestly looking back and reconciling with the traditions, ancestry and cultures we come from, while expansively looking forward with our current context and time.
+Idealistic as it sounds, these concepts of grounding ourselves radically in our own historical and present specificities, of being some way or another, borderland, is not new.
+It’s a concept familiar and present across many non-Eurocentric cultures and spiritualities such as Islam, Taoism and indigenous communities and understood as a way of living.
+It is seen as a process of earnestly looking back and reconciling with the traditions, ancestry and cultures we come from, while expansively looking forward with our current context and time.

 I started writing these thoughts in London and finished them in South Africa.
 Here, the rampant borders of apartheid are gone, yet the inequality is enveloping.
 South Africa is one of the most unequal countries in the world, where economic violence on black and (to a lesser degree) brown South Africans is as real as ever, maintaining a form of apartheid.
 It is a stark reminder that the real removal of borders is a broader task.
 It encompasses redistribution of land, resources, wealth, and reshaping access routes to these.
 It means reparations beyond compensation, it means giving up power, and it means reconfiguring ideas of ownership and property.
 In these violent times, calling for the absence of borders means we hold ourselves together by building community, cultivating care and love as resistance and for resilience.
 If we are really are serious, when we say ‘No Borders’, what we could be doing is inviting ourselves to rise to broader borderlands.